-Compensation for Temporary Loss of Income/Maternity Insurance
+Compensation for Temporary Loss of Income / Maternity Insurance

 Purpose Partial cover of loss of earning e.g. during military, civil defence and civilian service (compensation for loss of earning, EO) and maternity (maternity benefits).
 Persons insured See AHV (page 3).
-Financing/Contributions Contributions (basis: AHV) and resources under the EO.
-The contribution on earned tions are levied on a diminishing scale.
-Pe employment pay a contribution of betwee per year. income i rsons wh s 0.45 %.
-Contribu- o are not in active Beneficiaries Insurance benefits Maternity allowance women who are in employment, self-employed or unemployed at the time of childbirth women who draw daily allowances for incapacity due to illness, accident or disability at the time of childbirth women who are in an employment relationship at the time of childbirth but do not receive any continuing wages or daily allowances because their entitlement has been used up Basic allowance (irrespective of civil status and employment activity) in CHF/day: due to illness, at the time wages or daily Employed persons (E) 62-196 E attending promotion courses 111-196 Non-active employees (NE) 62 NE attending promotion courses 111 Long-service participants in basic training 62 Long-service participants outside basic training see E/NE Long-service cadres in basic training 62 Long-service cadres outside basic training 91 minimum, see E/NE Children's allowances (in CHF per child) 20 Total allowance E/NE (max. in CHF/day): 245/123 (172 for promotion courses)
+Financing/Contributions Contributions (basis: AHV) and resources from the equalisation fund under the EO.
+The contribution on earned income is 0.45%.
+Contribu- tions are levied on a diminishing scale.
+Persons who are not in active employment pay a contribution of between CHF 21 and CHF 1,050 per year.
+Beneficiaries Insurance benefits Maternity allowance women who are in employment, self-employed or unemployed at the time of childbirth women who draw daily allowances for incapacity due to illness, accident or disability at the time of childbirth women who are in an employment relationship at the time of childbirth but do not receive any continuing wages or daily allowances because their entitlement has been used up Basic allowance (irrespective of civil status and employment activity) in CHF/day: Employed persons (E) 62-196 E attending promotion courses 111-196 Non-active employees (NE) 62 NE attending promotion courses 111 Long-service participants in basic training 62 Long-service participants outside basic training see E/NE Long-service cadres in basic training 62 Long-service cadres outside basic training 91 minimum, see E/NE Children's allowances (per child) 20 Total allowance E/NE (max.)
+245/123 (172 for promotion courses) Supplement for care costs 20-67 effective costs Business supplement 67